alyxdeburca/csnotes/docs/Ethics and Computing.md

 				5. Diversity, non-discrimination and fairness.
 				6. Societal and environmental well-being.
 				7. Accountability.
-	- Responsibility and Accountability
+- # Responsibility and Accountability
 	- More and more aspects of our lives depend on
 		- Computer systems, Hardware, and above all....
 		- Software
 	- Testing is critically important BUT Expensive and Time-consuming
 	- Same goes for training
 	- Companies want to get to market quickly and cheaply
 	- And these companies can be very powerful and persuasive
 	- Politicians and other decision-makers can be lobbied
 	- Personal and **Corporate** moral responsibility is important
 	- "Computer Error", "Software Glitch" and similar phrases have been used for years to avoid moral responsibility
 	- "Depersonalising" somehow avoids human responsibility
 	- With the rise in Machine Learning, this needs to change.
 	- Someone, somewhere created the Algorithm!
 	- Responsibility, Accountability, and Transparency are especially relevant for systems that use machine learning and algorithmic processes for recommendations or decisions
+- # Data Protection
+	- In a Global data network, the rules can get very cloudy...
+	- ... and Broken
+	- Companies can claim that they need to use data to provide "the best customer experience"
+	- Often questions as to the location (jurisdiction) of the data
+	- Not easy to find and prosecute breaches and abuses
+	- Data is well hidden from individuals
+	- Depend on whistle-blowers to highlight misuse and other issues
+- # Transparency in AI Use
+	- Many systems use Modelling and Machine Learning to:
+		- Analyse purchasing patterns
+		- Examine our music, podcast, or video streaming prefences
+	- This data can be used to predict and suggest future 'needs'
+	- But in these cases, no big deal if it's not 100% accurate
+	- However, in some areas accuracy is much more important
+	- Health-related applications like cancer screening demand
+		- Accurate and reliable data - both training and real-time
+		- Transparency with regard to data and the decision-making process
+		- Exhaustive (and on-going) testing of the algorithm
+		- End-user (medical professionals) engagement and feedback
+	- Medical ethics require clinical decisions to be based on
+		- Transparency
+		- Accountability
+		- Explainability
+	- Who or what is responsible for the decision?
+		- Should be the medical professional - supported by Machine Learning
+	- Not all medical conditions are equal in terms of
+		- Research (and Research funding)
+		- Big Pharma support (drugs and research)
+	- Priority given to more affluent societies and illnesses
+		- "Diseases of the rich!"
+		- Better ($$$) results for the pharma companies
+	- Example of...
+Heart-disease (better cash-flow)
+	- Not all groups are represented equally in the data
+		- Women have traditionally been excluded from research trials
+		- Less affluent societies have been (somewhat) ignored
+	- So, less acccurate data available for these demographics
+	- Symptoms can be misinterpreted and diseases left untreated
+	- These inaccuracies (bias) can cause imbalance in the use of ML
+		- Favouring certain diseases and demographics
+		- Exacerbate inequalities in healthcare
+	- This lack of transparency can affect the uses of AI in healthcare
+	- Bias in AI - Image and facial recognition
+- # Data quality
+	- ## One of the biggest problems in ML
+		- Poor quality data = poor quality models - GIGO
+		- Note quote from (1700s) - so this is not new
+		- Typical issues:
+			- Missing values (gaps)
+			- Outliers
+			- Imbalanced data
+		- ### Bias:
+			- Very serious issue in ML datasets
+			- Biased data leads to biased models
+			- US Healthcare model example - racial bias
+			- Misplaced trust in machine-based decisions
+			- But it's the training dataset that matters
+			- Racial, socio-economic or gender are the main issues
+			- Problem with black-box algorithms - data is not transparent
+			- Can lead to questions of trust
+		- ### Bias in AI - Image and facial recognition
+			- Huge training data-sets created by humans
+			- ImageNet Large image-recognition training library
+				- Images harvested from web searches over 10-year period
+				- Labelled by team of people and fed to a ML algorithm
+				- Seemed to be highly accurate at first
+				- Later shown to contain 'disturbing biases'
+				- Description tags may be correct but open to error / abuse
+				- Subjective descriptions can include bias in terms of:
+					- Political
+					- Cultural
+					- Social
+				- These biases can be conscious or unconscious
+			- ML also requires classification according to values like:
+				- Gender
+				- Nationality
+				- Ethnicity
+				- Etc...
+			- This can be problematic - and even inaccurate
+			- Data-sets are often imbalanced in terms of gender, race, etc.
+			- Many facial recognition systems are only useful when presented with images of white males
+			- Struggle with women and people of colour
+			- The Gender Shades Project - Joy Boulamwini, MIT
+				- Identify bias in gender classification in different AI facial recognition projects
+			- What's the big deal anyway?
+			- Facial recognition is growing at an alarming rate
+			- Unlocking your phone, boarding a plane
+			- Government agencies
+			- Police forces starting to use them
+			- Gardai looking for facial recognition on Bodycams
+			- But the quality doesn't seem to be keeping up
+			- Not yet fit for purpose - Still too much room for error
+			- 2020 - Microsoft, Amazon, et. al. paused development of facial recognition software for policing - citing the need for stronger regulations (and more accuracy!)
+			- Ethical concerns?
+Maybe
+			- Fear of litigation?
+Definitely!
+		- # Fairness and justice
+			- ML systems often deployed for 'efficiency'
+				- Data mined from many sources - even Public Service data
+				- Can affect access to services and even Human Rights
+				- These systems are often in use 'behind-the-scenes' in
+					- Banking (Credit checking, Loan approval, etc.)
+					- Justice system (Bail application)
+					- Insurance (Risks, Actuarial data, etc.)
+				- Little known of their algorithm (black-box) or training data
+			- Car Insurance and ML algorithms
+				- Previously used Actuarial data to assess risks
+				- Data related to
+					- Vehicle (age, engine size, condition, value, etc.)
+					- Address (risk of theft or other damage)
+					- Driver(s) (age profile, previous claims, etc.)
+					- Occupation (Likely mileage, occupational risks, etc.)
+				- And this was all very reasonable
+				- However, they now have access to other data such as:
+					- Financial data
+					- Advertising and Cookie tracing
+					- Social network posts
+					- Purchasing data
+			- WHY???? - Price Optimisation